Ishango bone: Mathematical

 The 168 etchings on the bone are ordered in three parallel columns along the length of the bone, each marking with a varying orientation and length.
 The first column, or central column along the most curved side of the bone, is referred to as the M column, from the French word milieu (middle).
 The left and right columns are respectively referred to as G and D, or gauche (left) and droite (right) in French.

 The parallel markings have led to various tantalizing hypotheses, such as that the implement indicates an understanding of decimals or prime numbers.
 Though these propositions have been questioned, it is considered likely by many scholars that the tool was used for mathematical purposes, perhaps including simple mathematical procedures or to construct a numeral system.

-Discoverer of the Ishango bone, de Heinzelin, suggested that the bone was evidence of knowledge of simple arithmetic, or at least that the markings were "deliberately planned".
+The discoverer of the Ishango bone, de Heinzelin, suggested that the bone was evidence of knowledge of simple arithmetic, or at least that the markings were "deliberately planned".
 He based his interpretation on archaeological evidence, comparing "Ishango harpoon heads to those found in northern Sudan and ancient Egypt".
 This comparison led to the suggestion of a link between arithmetic processes conducted at Ishango with the "commencement of mathematics in ancient Egypt."
-The third column has been interpreted as a "table of prime numbers", as column G appears to illustrate prime numbers between 10 and 20, but this may be a coincidence.
-Historian of mathematics Peter S. Rudman argues that prime numbers were probably not understood until the early Greek period of about 500 BC, and were dependent on the concept of division, which he dates to no earlier than 10,000 BC.
+The third column has been interpreted as a "table of prime numbers", as column G appears to illustrate prime numbers between 10 and 20, but this might be a coincidence.
+Historian of mathematics Peter S. Rudman argues that prime numbers were probably not understood until the early Greek period of about 500 BCE, and were dependent on the concept of division, which he dates to no earlier than 10,000 BCE.

 More recently, mathematicians Dirk Huylebrouck and Vladimir Pletser have proposed that the Ishango bone is a counting tool using the base 12 and sub-bases 3 and 4, and involving simple multiplication, somewhat comparable to a primitive slide rule.
-However, they have concluded that there is not sufficient evidence to confirm an understanding of prime numbers during this time period.
+They have concluded, however, that the evidence is insufficient to confirm an understanding of prime numbers during this time period.

 Anthropologist Caleb Everett has also provided insight into interpretations of the bone, explaining that "the quantities evident in the groupings of marks are not random", and are likely evidence of prehistoric numerals.
-Everett suggests that the first column may reflect some "doubling pattern" and that the tool may have been used for counting and multiplication and also possibly as a "numeric reference table".
+Everett suggests that the first column may reflect some "doubling pattern" and that the tool might have been used for counting and multiplication and also possibly as a "numeric reference table".